syncfusion-content/wpf-docs/wpf/SfChart/EmptyPoints.md

 This is an enum property having the following values:

-* Zero- Replace all the empty points with zero (0), this is the default value.
+* [`Zero`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.EmptyPointValue.html) - Replace all the empty points with zero (0), this is the default value.
-* Average- Replace all the empty points with average value.
+* [`Average`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.EmptyPointValue.html) - Replace all the empty points with average value.

 The following code examples shows how to display the empty points: